 Here, each matrix is numbered by the index $i$ (the depth of the matrix), while rows and columns by the indexes $j$ and $k$.
 To the tensor $\epsilon_{ijk}$ we can also assign in a unique manner a conventional matrix having $n$ rows and $n^2$ columns as follows:

 Here, the rows are numbered by the index $i$, while columns by the pair $j,k$.
 The components of this $n\times n^2$ matrix will be denoted as $\epsilon_{i(jk)}$.
 Notice that the same construction applies to arbitrary tensors $A_{ijk}$, the associated $n\times n^2$ matrix being $A_{i\lr{jk}}$.
 Non-square matrices do not have a classical inverse.
-However, they may possess a left or right-inverse \cite{LRinv}.
+However, they may possess a left or right inverse \cite{LRinv}.
 In particular, given a $n\cp n^2$ matrix $A$ with components $A_{i\lr{jk}}$ of rank $n$, the matrix $A$ has a right inverse, i.e. a matrix $B$ with components $B^{\lr{jk}\ell}$ such that $AB=2I_{n}$, where $I_n$ is the $n$-dimensional identity matrix \cite{LRinv} (the factor $2$ before $I_n $ is useful when handling skew-symmetric tensors).
 As an example, consider the matrix $\epsilon_{i\lr{jk}}$ above.
 Evidently, its rank is $n=3$ because three of the columns are linearly independent vectors in $\mathbb{R}^{3}$.
-Hence, $\epsilon_{i\lr{jk}}$ has a right-inverse.
-The components of the right-inverse are given by $B^{\lr{jk}\ell}=\epsilon^{\lr{jk}\ell}$ because
+Hence, $\epsilon_{i\lr{jk}}$ has a right inverse.
+The components of the right inverse are given by $B^{\lr{jk}\ell}=\epsilon^{\lr{jk}\ell}$ because